-In pricing you generally hear terms like “burden” or “overhead contribution” which really mean the cost has been shared equally on a single metric and then we hoped for the best.
-Investing time to add detail and nuance, and understanding the true cost drivers and linkages to your products will add a new dimension to your analytics, insights and business decisions.
+In pricing you generally hear terms like “burden” or “overhead contribution” which really mean the cost has been shared equally on a single metric and then ‘hoped for the best’.
+Investing time to add detail and nuance, to understand true cost drivers and linkages to your products will add a new dimension to your analytics, insights and business decisions.
 Separating fixed and variable costs at a product level allows the consideration for volume without marginally costing your products.
 There are three key areas where you can add the detail which is going to help you accurately price your product:

 Keeping it live